Amazon launches free cybersecurity awareness training - Cloud7 News

 Cybersecurity training includes identifying cybersecurity threats that you can encounter on the internet, the most common social exploits that individuals, businesses could face, and explaining how to keep yourself safe from those threats.

-In order to not make people get bored from reading walls of text and just not completing the training, Amazon designed its cybersecurity training to be as engaging as possible with entertaining, digestible, and succinct design hence the training is quite short at 15 minutes.
+To not make people get bored from reading walls of text and just not completing the training, Amazon designed its cybersecurity training to be as engaging as possible with entertaining, digestible, and succinct design; hence the training is quite short at 15 minutes.

 Leave a Reply